decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

         add v to V
         send <m, sign(m,i)> to all parties

-At the end of round t+1:
-  if m is a valid (t+1)-signature chain on $v$  not already signed by i, then
+For a message m received in round t+1: if m is a valid (t+1)-signature chain on $v$  not already signed by i, then
         add v to V
 ```